 "I am so surprised and so thrilled.
 I can't believe it!"
 Okemiri said as she clutched a bouquet of colorful balloons while surrounded by her students.

-Okemiri is a resident of Sacramento and teaches students with moderate to severe disabilities in a 4th-6th grade combination special day class at Prairie West Elementary School, located in the Elk Grove Unified School District.
+Okemiri is a resident of Sacramento and teaches students with moderate to severe disabilities in a 4th–6th grade combination special day class at Prairie Elementary School—West Campus, located in the Elk Grove Unified School District.
 She has been employed by SCOE since 2005 and has been honored twice as SCOE Certificated Employee of the Month (June 2008 and September 2013).

 Colleagues and administrators bearing balloons and good news surprised the special education teacher with the announcement.
-Joining County Superintendent David W. Gordon in delivering the news was Special Education Principal Beth Vieira.
+Joining County Superintendent of Schools David W. Gordon in delivering the news was Special Education Principal Beth Vieira.

 "She is compassionate and sensitive," said Vieira, "and consistently maintains a professional manner with her students, parents, para-educators, and colleagues.
 She demonstrates compassion and care for all her students."